andytudhope/living-blue-book/source/knowledge_repo/index.md

 And Lo!--the phantom Caravan has reach'd
 The Nothing it set out from--Oh, make haste!" — Omar Khayyam

+"As long as the solidity of your existence remains standing, the answer to the words 'show me' is: 'You will not see Me'." — Shaykh Sa'd ud-Dīn Mahmūd Shabistārī

 "Die into your nothingness and you will live by the light of the eternal soul." — Shaykh Fadhlalla Haeri

 "0 joy! that in our embers